 You catch up to Mort and finally have the confrontation you’ve fought so hard to secure.

-“Mort, as a leader of the merps, you have helped me see our faults.
-We let our greed and our power control us.
+“Mort, you have helped me see the faults of the Rulens.
+Our egos and our power control us.
 We surrender.
-I pledge our peace to the s and promise to treat every living thing with the respect and love that it deserves.”
+As a leader of the rulens, I pledge our peace to the imals and promise to treat every living thing with the respect and love that it deserves.
+Imals will live in true freedom across the 4 worlds.”

-Mort and Jim talked for hours, of their childhood, of a world in which s and merps could live together.
+Mort and Jim talked for hours, of their childhood, of a world in which imals and rulens could live together and both be free.
 As leaders of their people, they signed a treaty and made a commitment to uphold the words they wrote.

-It all seemed as though the worlds would be at peace once again, this time merps and s truly living in freedom and harmony.
+It all seemed as though the worlds would be at peace once again, this time rulens and imals truly living in freedom and harmony.

-Thinking the day over, Jim turned to start his journey home and Mort spoke.
+Thinking the day over, c_name turned to start his journey home and Mort spoke:

-"But c_relationship, I fear I cannot stop this battle alone.
-There are things, evil things, that have been awakened in the spirit realm.
-They are not of this world and will haunt merps and s in their afterlife.
-They demand the enslaving of all merps and all who side with them and will not listen to my reason to find peace.
-We must travel there together to defeat them."
+"But c_relationship, I should have mentioned, I, umm, may have shattered the space time continuum and summoned evil Imals from the past to bring judgement to the Rulens.
+Now that their ruler, the king of tempus, is awake, I’ll need some help, he’s a bit cranky after waking from centuries of sleep. "

-and Mort pack up their weapons and began their journey to the spirit realm.
+c_name and Mort pack up their weapons and began their journey to the tempus realm.

-To be continued...
+The narrator takes a step back.
+“Encore you say?
+Cheer hard enough and more will come.
+To be continued.”

 World 5